janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

       menuItems:
         my-plugin: # matches `path` in `dynamicRoutes`
           priority: 10 # controls order of plugins under the parent menu item
-          parent: favirotes # nests this plugin under the `favorites` parent menu item
+          parent: favorites # nests this plugin under the `favorites` parent menu item
-        favirotes: # configuration for the parent menu item
+        favorites: # configuration for the parent menu item
-          icon: favirote # icon from RHDH system icons
+          icon: favorite # icon from RHDH system icons
-          title: Favirotes # title for the parent menu item
+          title: Favorites # title for the parent menu item
           priority: 100 # controls the order of this top-level menu item
 ```